dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/grants.md

 ## Definition

 You can use the `grants` field to set permissions or grants for a resource.
-These grants will be compiled into the `manifest.json` file complied by dbt, which you can view in the automatically generated documentation.
+These grants will be compiled into the `manifest.json` file complied by dbt.

 ## Database-specific requirements and notes